learn-co-curriculum/dsc-github-to-canvas/README.md

 ## Introduction

+This is a Data Science version of the `github-to-canvas` gem hosted at https://github.com/learn-co-curriculum/github-to-canvas.
+In the long term it would ideally have its changes merged in to that project but for now it has diverged.

 The `github-to-canvas` gem is designed to aid in integrating GitHub and the Canvas LMS.
 This gem takes a GitHub repository's `README.md` file, converts it to HTML, and pushes it to Canvas using the Canvas API.
 This gem can also update